 Counsellors can specialize in treating mental health conditions and challenges like ADHD, anger, panic and even video game addiction.
-We know that those who visit First Session are usually looking for anxiety therapy in Vancouver or depression therapy in Vancouver.
+We know that those who visit First Session are usually looking for anxiety therapy or depression therapy.
 However, you likely will not know what specialization you need at first—and that’s totally normal.

 Some other popular specialization categories on First Session include:

 In British Columbia, three types of therapists are regulated by law—psychiatrists, psychologists and social workers.
-This means that they must meet certain education and training requirements to practice under those titles, and they must be registered and licensed by the relevant governing body (known as a college).
+This means that they must meet certain education and training requirements to practice under those titles, and they must be registered and licensed by the relevant governing body (known as a college) for their designation.

-Psychotherapists, therapists or counsellors in BC do not yet have those regulations overseeing them—regulations are coming soon for the title of Counselling Therapist.
-In the meantime, look for counsellors in Vancouver with titles like Registered Clinical Counsellor (RCC) or Certified Clinical Counsellor (CCC).
+Psychotherapists, therapists or counsellors in BC do not yet have the same regulations overseeing them—regulations are coming soon for the title of Counselling Therapist.
+Look for titles like Registered Clinical Counsellor (RCC) or Certified Clinical Counsellor (CCC).
 These are credible practitioners that belong to self-governed professional associations.
 There are other titles overseen by associations across BC—take some time to review them and their requirements if you come across other titles.
 You could also receive psychotherapy or counselling therapy from another regulated practitioner, like a psychologist or social worker.

 First Session carefully vets all therapists and counsellors to ensure they meet requirements in their region and are certified by the correct legal or self-governing bodies.